KarimMagdy96/weather-App-Js/README.md

 # Simple weather

 ## Description
-Smple app that can show Weather by city name
+Smple app that can show Weather by city name using Api and fetch fun

 <!-- About the Project -->
 ## :star2: About the Project